-lazyagent watches session data from coding agents — Claude Code (CLI and Desktop), Cursor, Codex, Amp, pi, and OpenCode — and shows what each one is doing in real time.
+lazyagent watches session data from coding agents — Claude Code (CLI and Desktop), Cursor, Codex, Grok CLI, Kilo, Kimi Code CLI, Amp, pi, and OpenCode — and shows what each one is doing in real time.
 No modifications to any agent are needed; it’s purely observational.

 Three interfaces ship in a single binary: a terminal UI, a macOS menu bar app, and an HTTP API.
 They share the same engine and can all run at once.
-Two maintenance subcommands, prune and compact, clean up old or oversized transcripts.
+Maintenance subcommands cover pruning, compaction, transcript search, and rate-limit snapshots.

 Getting Started